thecredibleway/thecredibleway-com/docs/bible/origins/impact-on-civilization.md

 toc_max_heading_level: 4
 title: Impact on Civilization | Origins of the Bible
 sidebar_label: Impact on Civilization
-description: What sets the Bible apart - its profound influence on Western civilization, shaping laws, human rights, education, art, and moral values, makes it a truly unique and impactful book.
+description: What sets the Bible apart - its profound influence on Western civilization, shaping laws, human rights, education, art and moral values, makes it a truly unique and impactful book.
 keywords: ["Bible and civilization","biblical influence","Bible and culture","Western values","moral foundations","social reform","human rights","biblical ethics","Christian heritage","Scripture and society"]
 ---